Undergraduate Research Process Checklist for Students

 Before conducting any research, you must first complete required trainings through the Collaborative Institutional Training Initiative (CITI) website.

 • Proposals look different for each discipline.
-Your advisor can help you determine how a research proposal looks for your field.
-Here are some pointers as well.
+Your advisor can help you determine what a research proposal looks like for your field.

 Conduct Your Research*